QuickSwap/quickswap-docs/versioned_docs/version-V2/reference/SDK/01-getting-started.md

 To address this issue, all math operations are performed as fraction operations, ensuring arbitrary precision up until the point that values are rounded for display purposes, or truncated to fit inside a fixed bit width.

-The SDK works for all chains on which the <Link to='/docs/v2/smart-contracts/factory#address'>factory</Link> is deployed.
+The SDK works for all chains on which the [factory](reference/smart-contracts/01-factory) is deployed.

 ## Code